RichardPatriquin/Reef-Auction/README.md

 ## Instructions for Local Deployment
 1. Download the prerequisites to run the application.
 2. Run Ganache, and connect MetaMask to Ganache.
-Detailed instructions for this step can be found in Sections 3.1 and 3.2 in `documents/setup_instructions.pdf`
 3. Clone the repo
 ```
 $ git clone https://github.com/RichardPatriquin/Reef-Auction.git